Port of Southampton: Operators

 The first full-time cruise ship was Ceylon, a P&O liner converted in 1881.
-Up to this point ship owners had occasionally used liners for off-season cruising.
-From 1881 the growth of the cruise industry proceeded slowly until the 1970s when major shipping operators became badly affected by the rise in popularity of longhaul jet air travel.
-Faced with falling demand for their mail and passengers services they turned their business to holiday cruises – voyages that usually end where they begin, providing short leisure visits to other ports on the way.
+Until then, ship owners had occasionally used liners for off-season cruising.
+From 1881 the cruise industry grew slowly until the 1970s, when major shipping operators were badly affected by the rise in popularity of long-haul jet air travel.
+Faced with falling demand for their mail and passenger services, they turned their business to holiday cruises: voyages that usually end where they begin, providing short leisure visits to other ports on the way.

-In the case of Southampton at the time ships affected included Cunard's Queen Elizabeth 2 and the P&O vessels SS Oriana and SS Canberra: all originally built as fast liners, they began to offer a growing variety of cruises.
+At Southampton at the time, the ships affected included Cunard's Queen Elizabeth 2 and the P&O vessels SS Oriana and SS Canberra: all originally built as fast liners, they began to offer a growing variety of cruises.
 Through the 1990s cruising's growing popularity saw huge increases in ship size and numbers as well as terminal capacity, with Southampton becoming one of the busiest cruise ports in the world.

 Cruise ship sizes have risen substantially in recent years.
 The largest vessel using the Port of Southampton is P&O Cruises Arvia, with a length of 345 m, a gross tonnage of 184,700 and a passenger capacity of 5,200.
 In 2005, the number of passengers using the port totalled 738,000, higher than it had been in any one year of the previous century.
 Since then it has increased year on year, and the figure for 2019 was 1.9 million passengers, representing approximately 520 calls by passenger ships.
 On average, each docking is worth £1.25 million to the local economy.
 The Port of Southampton is the busiest cruise turnaround port in Northern Europe.

-Southampton is the base of these cruise ships:
+Southampton is now the base of these cruise ships: